hansrajdas/algorithms/copy_README.md

 - [Flip your caps](Level-3/flip_your_cap.c): You all will conform | flip your cap(s) puzzle | Level 3.
 - [Longest increasing subsequence - O(n^2)](Level-3/LIS_O_n2.c): Find length of longest increasing subsequence from an unsorted array | O(n^2) | Level 3.
 - [Longest increasing subsequence - O(nlogn)\*](Level-3/LIS_O_nlogn.c): Find length of longest increasing subsequence from an unsorted array | O(nlogn) | Level 3.
-- [Bit flips required to convert](Level-2/bits_flipped_to_convert.c): Determine the number of bits need to flip to convert integer A to B | Level 2.
 - [Swap odd and even bits](Level-2/swap_odd_even_bits.c): Program to swap odd and even bits in an integer | Level 2.
 - [Update screen array, draw line](Level-3/draw_line.c): Update pixels array based on input pixel points to draw a line | Level 3.
 - [Find all duplicates in array](Level-2/find_duplicates_in_4k_space.c): Find all duplicates in array (range 1 to 32,000) with memory 4k | O(n) | Level 2.